cisco-en-programmability/dnacenter_client_connectivity_info/README.md

 # Cisco DNA Center Client Connectivity Info

-This application will return the client connection info by MAC address.
+This application will return the client connectivity info by MAC address.

 The user will be asked to enter a client MAC address in the colon hexadecimal format.